common-workflow-language/user_guide/src/basic-concepts.md

 Some CWL runners may provide requirements that are not in the specification.
-For example, GPU requirements are supported in `cwltool` through the `cwltool:CUDARequirement`, but it is not part of the {{ cwl_version }}
+For example, GPU requirements are supported in `cwltool` through the `cwltool:CUDARequirement` requirement, but it is not part of the
-specification, and won't be supported by every CWL runner.
+{{ cwl_version }} specification and may not be supported by other CWL runners.

 Implementations may also decide to implement only a few requirements.
 For example, if you want to use sub-workflows, first you may want to confirm